zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/clone-pdb-using-dbca-silent-mode/clone-pdb-using-dbca-silent-mode.md

     The command completed successfully
     ```

 2. Start the listeners, if your listeners are not ready.
-Skip this step if your listeners are already started.
+Skip this task if your listeners are already started.

     ```
     LSNRCTL> <copy>start LISTCDB1</copy>